The Time Traveler's Wife (film): Music

+The score to The Time Traveler's Wife was composed by Mychael Danna, who recorded his score with the Hollywood Studio Symphony at the Ocean Way Studios during the fall of 2008.
+The official motion picture soundtrack was released as a download on August 11, 2009, by New Line Records.

 Reception

 Critical response

 Based on 154 reviews collected by Rotten Tomatoes, The Time Traveler's Wife has a 38% approval rating from critics, with an average score of 5.10/10.
 The consensus reads, "Though it may satisfy fans of the novel, The Time Traveler's Wifes plot's contrivances and illogical narrative hamper its big screen effectiveness".
+Metacritic, which uses a weighted average, assigned the film a score of 47 out of 100, based on 31 critics, indicating "mixed or average" reviews.

 Box office

 The film opened third behind District 9 and G.I.
 Joe: The Rise of Cobra, grossing $19.2 million on its opening weekend.

 Home media

 The film was released on DVD and Blu-ray on February 9, 2010, by New Line Home Entertainment.
 This is the last film that New Line distributed on DVD by itself.
-After this release, New Line films began to be distributed on home media by Warner Home Video, which absorbed New Line Home Entertainment in 2010, after New Line was absorbed by Warner Bros. in 2008.
+After this release, New Line films began to be distributed on home media by Warner Home Video, which absorbed New Line Home Entertainment in 2010, after New Line was absorbed by Warner Bros.
+Pictures in 2008.